| Furniture RestorationWe are leading specialists in 19th and 20th

 one to two days.
 Then remove the clamps and the buffers, and

-The same method is used to assemble a do it yourself custom
+wax and polish the entire surface.
+How to assemble a custom wood picture frame The same method is used to assemble a do it yourself custom

 picture frame, whether you make a wood picture frame from